Photo of Noble Park train station with giant letters 'NPK' standing outside

 It is intended these elements will improve the vibrancy of Noble Park and help to build a strong and resilient community, with more people opting to shop locally and visit the new improved spaces.

-The Suburban Revitalisation program is providing $85,000 in funding for the project and it's anticipated to be completed in mid-to-late 2024.
+The Suburban Revitalisation program is providing $85,000 in funding for the project, which is anticipated to be completed in mid-to-late 2024.
 The project is being delivered in partnership with the City of Greater Dandenong.

 A 12-month project to continue the community-based tutoring and study support program in Noble Park delivered one night per week during school terms.
 Students’ Connect Homework Club program will offer learning support for young people aged 12-25, alongside practical workshops that aid young people’s engagement in further education, voluntary work, and employment support options.